Alachua County and Newberry Assistance Programs.

 They are located at 2606 N.W.
 6th St. in Gainesville Florida.
 More on the Community Action Agency in Central Florida.

 Rent assistance programs

 Family Endeavors, Inc. - They administer the Homelessness Prevention and Stabilization Services to veterans and their families, which is known as SSVF.
 Get help in obtaining public benefits, emergency rental assistance, funds to paying utilities, outreach, and help in applying for VA benefits.
 A number of resources are for veterans.
 5800 NW 39th Avenue, Gainesville, FL 32606, call (352) 415-020

 Volunteers Of America has rent and utility assistance for veterans.
 Other homeless or low income can get information on housing resources, shelters, and other aid.
 (352) 377-9440

 Help with rent from non-profits - Additional assistance for both housing expenses and rent can be obtained from non-profits, churches, and local charities.
 Services range from cash assistance and free legal aid.
+Or low comst apartments and security deposit assistance can be arranged in Gainesville.
 Find a listing of more Alachua rent assistance programs.

 Help with bills, health care, and prescription medications

 Alachua County Social Services Program offers many of the following assistance programs.

 - Provides mortgage and/or rent, cooling bills and utilities assistance one time in a 24 month period.
 Learn more on Florida mortgage and foreclosure programs in Alachua County and Gainesville.